<?xml version="1.0" encoding="UTF-8"?>

 <category><![CDATA[Bio]]></category>

-<guid isPermaLink="false">http://trafficartspace.com/?p=359</guid>
+<guid isPermaLink="false">https://trafficartspace.com/?p=359</guid>

 <description><![CDATA[Biography Britt is as enigmatic as she is revered and is considered one of the important Norwegian artists of this century.
-Steeped in the early influences of abstract expressionism, she studied painting and sculpture under Ellen Christensen and Ferdinand Lunde in Oslo in the late 1950’s.
-Her earliest work debuted in Paris at Galerie de [...]]]></description>
+Steeped in the early influences of abstract expressionism, she studied painting and sculpture under Ellen Christensen and Ferdinand Lunde in Oslo in the late 1950]]></description>

 <content:encoded><![CDATA[<p><strong>Biography</strong></p>

 <p>Britt is as enigmatic as she is revered and is considered one of the important Norwegian artists of this century.
-Steeped in the early influences of abstract expressionism, she studied painting and sculpture under Ellen Christensen and Ferdinand Lunde in Oslo in the late 1950’s.
-Her earliest work debuted in Paris at Galerie de L’ Université in 1965 at the same time that Niki de Saint Phalle joined her onto the Paris art scene.
-Britt participated in the Abstract Expressionist movement in Europe in the 1960’s and 1970’s, and is still driven by these early influences.</p>
+Steeped in the early influences of abstract expressionism, she studied painting and sculpture under Ellen Christensen and Ferdinand Lunde in Oslo in the late 1950</p>

 ]]></content:encoded>